tummfm/chemtrain/docs/algorithms/relative_entropy.md

 The second part is the expected difference between the predicted potential energies $U_\theta^\text{CG}(M(\mathbf r)) - U^\text{AA}(\mathbf r)$ in the fine-scaled ensemble.
 This part is simple to estimate.
-As for force-matching, estimation can involve pre-computing an atomistic trajectory, followed by a batched gradient-based optimization.
+Analogous to force-matching, the estimation involves pre-computing an atomistic trajectory, followed by a batched gradient-based optimization.

 The last part is the free energy difference between the fine-scaled and coarse-grained ensembles.
 Since the free energy normalizes a distribution